-This powder provides 450 milligrams of ashwagandha extract in each of it’s 222 servings per pouch.
+This powder provides 450 milligrams of ashwagandha extract in each of its 222 servings per container.
+This product comes in a plethora of buying options for the powder version including 100 grams, 250 grams, 500 grams, one kilogram, five kilograms, and 25 kilograms.
 Made without any additional ingredients, this supplement is free of soy, dairy, yeast, gluten, sugar, and additives.
 Each batch is third-party tested for purity and made in current GMP standards.
 The pouch is resealable for easier storage and it is on the much more affordable end of the market.

 Each serving provides 450 milligrams of ashwagandha extract.
 There are no additional ingredients used and it is free of soy, gluten, dairy, yeast, sugar, and additives.
 Each pouch includes 222 servings.

 - People who want a powder supplement free of any additional ingredients.

 - Those who appreciate third-party testing for purity.

 - Anyone looking to save some money.